tylim88/Firelord/README.md

 While the wrapper try to safeguard as much type as possible, some problem cannot be solved due to typing difficulty, or require huge effort to implement, or straight up not can be solved.

-1. FirebaseFirestore.FieldValue is not narrowed down.(there should be simple solution for this)
+1. FirebaseFirestore.FieldValue is not narrowed down, this remain as the biggest regret in this wrapper, there should be simple solution for this.

 2. despite able to type [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), there is no type safe measurement for [Query Limitation](https://firebase.google.com/docs/firestore/query-data/queries) because the number of `where` clause is unforeseeable.

 ## 💍 Utility

-Since write operation reject stranger member (member that not defined in type), you can use [object-exact](https://www.npmjs.com/package/object-exact)(I am the author) to remove the stranger members, the library return exact type, so it should works well with this library.
+Since write operations reject stranger members (member that are not defined in base type), you can use [object-exact](https://www.npmjs.com/package/object-exact)(I am the author) to remove the stranger members, the library return exact type, so it should works well with this library.

 If you are looking for npm library like `flatten`, see [object-flat](https://www.npmjs.com/package/object-flat)(I am the author), it is a more general purpose library.
-Do not use `object-flat` in firelord as it is not specifically tailored for firelord, use firelord native flatten instead.
+Do not use `object-flat` in firelord as it is not specifically tailored for firelord, use firelord native `flatten` instead.